kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 * How do I optimize my budget?

 ## Events
-With Kaltura Analytics you can collect, present and analyze data about system usage, viewing behavior, and any other type of user interaction with the Kaltura solution.
+With Kaltura Video Insights you can collect, present and analyze data about system usage, viewing behavior, and any other type of user interaction with the Kaltura solution.

-The data in Kaltura Analytics can be divided into roughly two groups: Player events and other data.
+The data in Kaltura Video Insights can be divided into roughly two groups: Player events and other data.

-As a video is played, the Kaltura Player sends Player events related to viewer behavior (such as “Plays”, “Played 25%”, “Stopped”, etc.) to Kaltura Analytics.
-If you are using Kaltura Player versions XXX or higher, you will get the support for these Player event analytics out-of-the-box.
+As a video is played, the Kaltura Player sends Player events related to viewer behavior (such as “Plays”, “Played 25%”, “Stopped”, etc.) to Kaltura Video Insights.
+If you are using Kaltura Player versions XXX or higher, you will get the support for these Player event insights out-of-the-box.
 If you are using a non-Kaltura player, you need to make sure all of the relevant events are reported correctly using Kaltura Event Tracking API.

 ## Dimensions